 SPECTRA | ART GALLERY

-Monthly Meetings: Typically the 2nd Monday of each month on the first floor in The Training Center Chapel.
-The Chapel is located inside The Training Center which is north of the main Worship Center on our campus.
+Monthly Meetings: Typically the 2nd Thursday of each month on the first floor in the BiLD Training Center Chapel.
+The Chapel is located inside the BiLD Training Center which is north of the main Worship Center on our campus.

 THE PARABLES COLLECTION

 GUESS WHO'S COMING TO DINNER

 LOOKING FOR A SIGN

 A Sign from Heaven